 There are a lot of manufacturers of Android devices, and that’s why the Bluetooth behavior is different with each of them.
 Sometimes the connection between the Android smartphone and PREE device is established from the seventh attempt.
 It takes a lot of customer time.

-We made the decision - keep scanning the BLE devices and try to reconnect after every unsuccessful connect.
-Also we implemented the scanning and connecting to operate in background mode.
-This leads to power consumption increase, but it seems that right now we have found a golden mean for Android platform – between strong connect, reliable data and acceptable energy consumption.
+We made the decision – to keep scanning the BLE devices and try to reconnect after every unsuccessful connection.
+Also, we implemented the scanning and connecting to operate in background mode.
+It leads to a power consumption increase, but it seems that right now, we have found a golden means for the Android platform – between strong connections, reliable data, and acceptable energy consumption.

-On iOS platform connecting to BLE works out better than on Android platform (iBeacon is developed by Apple).
-In iOS the main app flow is implemented through scanning of PREE devices and tries to connect to them.
-And it works fast and reliable.
-The price of that bluetooth functionality is more power consuming.
-Also in iOS it’s not easy for bluetooth to scan in background mode.
-Firstly in order to upload it to the appsotore you have to explain to them why you need it.
-Secondly the scanning in background mode leads to an increase in the power consumption of the iPhone.
+On the iOS platform connecting to BLE works out better than on the Android platform (iBeacon is developed by Apple).
+In iOS, the leading app flow is implemented through scanning PREE devices and trying to connect to them.
+It works fast and is reliable.
+The price of that Bluetooth functionality is more power-consuming.
+Also, in iOS, it’s not easy for Bluetooth to scan in background mode.
+Firstly to upload it to the app store, you have to explain to them why you need it.
+Secondly, the scanning in background mode leads to an increase in the power consumption of the iPhone.